+On May 13, 2024, the Federal Energy Regulatory Commission (FERC) issued a landmark order on Regional Transmission Planning and Cost Allocation (Order 1920).
 Order 1920 requires utilities that own, operate, or control facilities used for the transmission of electric energy in interstate commerce, referred to as transmission providers by FERC, as well as regional transmission organizations/independent system operators (RTOs/ISOs), to conduct long-term transmission planning to ensure the identification, selection, and evaluation of proposed cost-effective transmission facilities.
 Transmission facilities are defined to include wires, poles, and equipment related to transmission.
-Working with states, in accordance with the Commission's "beneficiaries-pay" approach, transmission providers are to allocate these transmission costs to those ratepayers that benefit from the facilities in a manner roughly commensurate with the benefits.
+Working with states, in accordance with the Commission's "beneficiariespay" approach, transmission providers are to allocate these transmission costs to those ratepayers that benefit from the facilities in a manner roughly commensurate with the benefits.

 Order 1920 is widely considered the most significant rule on this topic in over a decade.
-The Order is over 1,300 pages, making a succinct summary a challenge.2 Many details of the Order will have to be established and implemented over time.
-Additionally, while Order 1920-A attempts to address many of the legal issues faced by Order 1920. it remains to be seen if the revised order will affect decisions to consider pursuing appeals which makes the implementation timeline uncertain.
-In an effort to condense the Order in a relevant manner. this brief paper focuses on Order 1920 and 1920-A's role for states, and in particular State Energy Offices, in transmission planning and cost allocation and is written for a broad, non-technical audience.
+The Order is over 1,300 pages, making a succinct summary a challenge.
+Many details of the Order will have to be established and implemented over time.
+Additionally, the Order faces legal challenges, which further makes its implementation timeline uncertain.
+For example, compliance filings (how the entity will implement or plans to implement the changes required by FERC) will be due on June 12, 2025, unless the date is extended upon rehearing.
+In an effort to condense the Order in a relevant manner, this brief paper focuses on Order 1920's role for states, and in particular State Energy Offices, in transmission planning and cost allocation and is written for a broad, non-technical audience.